spatie/laravel-validation-rules/README.md

 ### `Delimited`

-This rules can validate a string of with delimted values.
+This rule can validate a string of with delimited values.
+It's constructor accepts a rule that is used to validate all separate values.

- You can also specify a minimum and/or a maximum of e-mail addresses
+Here's a an example where we are going to validate a string with comma separated email addresses.

 ```php
 // in a `FormRequest`